 Reciprocal IVF Prep

-Embryo costs include:
+Embryo costs range from $10,000–12,000, and include:

-Embryo transfer ($3,000-$5,000) is the procedure that transfers the early-stage embryo (from Partner A) into Partner B’s uterus.
+Embryo transfer ($3,000-$5,000) is the procedure that transfers the early-stage embryo from Partner A into Partner B’s uterus.
 One or two embryos are placed into Partner B’s uterus using a catheter.
 There is typically a two-week waiting period to see if pregnancy has been achieved.